-Daniel Valverde is an accomplished Judo and Jiu Jitsu black belt from the state of Bahia in Brazil, having been 10x state champion in Judo and 4x in BJJ (weight and absolute) with experience in the ADCC (the world’s most prestigious Submission Wrestling tournament) as well as a World Nogi champion, a title won in 2007.
-Daniel Valverde well known amongst the MMA fans after taking part of the coaching staff of Team Nogueira at the The Ultimate Fighter reality show (TUF 8) which aired in 2008.
+Daniel Valverde is an accomplished Judo and Jiu-Jitsu black belt from the state of Bahia in Brazil, having been 10x state champion in Judo and 4x in BJJ (weight and absolute) with experience in the ADCC (the world’s most prestigious Submission Wrestling tournament) as well as a World Nogi champion, a title won in 2007.
+Daniel Valverde well known amongst the MMA fans after taking part in the coaching staff of Team Nogueira at The Ultimate Fighter reality show (TUF 8) which aired in 2008.

 Full name: Daniel Fontes Valverde

 Main Titles in Jiu-Jitsu: